-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Rochester School District's financial statements.
-The District uses the modified accrual basis of accounting.
-Expenditures represent only the federally funded portions of the program.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the school district's financial statements.
+The district uses the modified accrual basis of accounting.
+Expenditures represent only the federally funded portions of the porgram.
 District records should be consulted to determine amounts expended or matched from non-federal sources.